-1 Every course unit in the categories "core subjects", "electives" and "compulsory GESS electives" is subject to a performance assessment.

-2 The respective modalities of each performance assessment are listed in the Course Catalogue if the course unit is offered by ETH Zurich.

-3 If a course unit is offered by another university that university determines the modalities of the respective performance assessment.

-4 A performance assessment is passed if it is awarded a grade of at least a 4 or a "pass".

-5 A failed performance assessment may only be repeated once unless the ETH Zurich department or the university offering the respective course unit stipulates otherwise.
+- 1 Every course unit in the categories "core subjects", "electives" and "compulsory GESS electives" is subject to a performance assessment. - 2 The respective modalities of each performance assessment are listed in the Course Catalogue if the course unit is offered by ETH Zurich. - 3 If a course unit is offered by another university that university determines the modalities of the respective performance assessment. - 4 A performance assessment is passed if it is awarded a grade of at least a 4 or a "pass". - 5 A failed performance assessment may only be repeated once unless the ETH Zurich department or the university offering the respective course unit stipulates otherwise. - 6 A performance assessment, once passed, may not be repeated.